SimonLiebers-Dev/UrlShortener/.docs/DECISIONS.md

 **Date**: 2025-03-18

 ### Decision:
-We are using JSON Web Tokens (JWT) for user authentication and authorization.
+I am using JSON Web Tokens (JWT) for user authentication and authorization.
 The token is stored in the user's browser local storage and sent with every request to the backend.

 ### Justification:
 - JWTs are lightweight and efficient.